 The business birth rate has been relatively stable in the past years, staying at or above 11.5%.
 The last time the rate dropped below this level was back in 2012, when it was 11.4%.

-While the number of new businesses has dropped, the number of businesses closing in 2022 has risen.
+While the number of new companies has dropped, the number of firms closing in 2022 has risen.
 That year, 345,000 businesses closed their doors, which equates to a death rate of 11.8%.

 This is a record number of business closures not seen since 2009, when the financial crisis hit, when the death rate was also 11.8%.

-This means that for the first time in 12 years, the UK business population has shrunk as there were more business deaths than births.
+This means that for the first time in 12 years, the UK business population has shrunk as there were more company deaths than births.

 The UK economy relies on its businesses to grow and thrive.
 But these figures clearly show that this is not happening, which explains why the economy struggles to recover from the fall-out of the pandemic.